-Your vehicle may be equipped with a trunk-mounted CD changer.
-It is located in the rear center storage compartment.
+If your vehicle has the optional trunk-mounted CD changer it is located in the rear center storage compartment.
 See "Rear Storage Compartments" in the Index for more information.

-If your vehicle has a compact disc changer, you can play up to 12 discs continuously.
+With the trunk-mounted CD changer you can play up to 12 discs continuously.
 Normal size discs may be played using the trays supplied in the magazine.
 The small discs (8 cm) can be played only with specially designed trays.